slatedocs/slate/source/includes/models/user-created.md

 ```

 ## Delivery
-A Delivery describes the item to be delivered.
+A Delivery describes an item and quantity to be delivered. e.g. SKU

 | Field                     | Type                             | Required | Description
 |---------------------------|----------------------------------|----------|------------